zevenet/zproxy/benchmark/README.md

 #### Benchmark

-The tests bellow were done using two backends running nginx v.1.10.3-1+deb9u3, and zproxy v0.1.2/ pound 2.8a / haproxy v1.8.19-1 (Debian Buster package) as load balancers.
+The tests below were done using two backends running nginx v.1.10.3-1+deb9u3, and zproxy v0.1.2/ pound 2.8a / haproxy v1.8.19-1 (Debian Buster package) as load balancers.

 zproxy result:
 ```bash